kshitijhackathon/safepay/PORT_CONFIGURATION.md

 defaultPort = 5000
 ```

-#### Recommended Port Mapping in .replit
+#### CRITICAL: Port Mapping in .replit
-The .replit file should be updated with the following port mappings:
+You must manually update the .replit file using the Replit UI with the EXACT port mappings below:

 ```
+# IMPORTANT: DELETE ALL EXISTING PORT MAPPINGS FIRST

 [[ports]]
 localPort = 5000
 externalPort = 80